bseltz-cohesity/scripts/python/createNFSView/README.md

 ## Other Parameters

 * -n, --viewname: name of new view to create or modify
-* -q, --qospolicy: (optional) 'Backup Target Low', 'Backup Target High' or 'TestAndDev Low' (default is 'TestAndDev High')
+* -q, --qospolicy: (optional) Name of QOS policy (e.g. 'TestAndDev High')
+* -vt, --viewtemplate: (optional) name of view template (e.g. 'Applications Dump')
+* -nv, --nfsversion: (optional) NFS version 3 or 4.1 (default is 4.1)
 * -s, --storageDomain: (optional) name of storage domain to place view data (default is DefaultStorageDomain)
+* -i, --caseinsensitive: (optional) make file and folder names case insensitive
 * -w, --whitelist: (optional) ip (and optional netmask, description) to whitelist (can be used multiple times) e.g. '192.168.1.0, 255.255.255.0, Test Lab'
 * -l, --quotalimit: (optional) quota limit in GiB
 * -a, --quotaalert: (optional) quota alert threshold in GiB (defaults to 90% of quotalimit)